kodie/gravityforms-repeater/readme.txt

 * Field type is now set for hidden and section fields in gfRepeaters data.
 * Ajax is now automatically disabled on forms that have a repeater field.
 (Until I come up with a fix for ajax enabled forms)
 * Added support for Andy Fragen's GitHub Updater.
 (See readme for more info)
+* gfRepeaters data now contains the form ID number as a root and the repeater Id as a subroot.
+(See readme for more info)

 = 1.0.6 =
 * Fixed repeater 'start' setting.
 (Apparently it's been broken for awhile?)